 Find out more about the theological thinking behind Christian Aid's work with the series of papers below.

-NEW: The Prophetic Church
+The Prophetic Church

 The Prophetic Church resource looks at campaigning on behalf of the world’s poor and argues that it is a vital part of the prophetic ministry of the church.

 This paper explores southern theological perspectives on our work, within the framework of our relational theology and new corporate strategy.

 This presents the relational theology that underpins Christian Aid’s activities and opens a discussion on poverty and theology.

 This paper examines a theological approach to climate change.